cfiorentini/intuitRIL/README.md

  intuitRIL -l LogName -t2 form.p     // maximum trace level, no output files
 ```

-If you only want to clausfy the input formula, use option `-c`:
+If you only want to clausify the input formula, use option `-c`:

 ```console
  intuitRIL -c form.p